pblack/docs/content/deployment-and-management/deploying-with-github-pages.md

 GitHub will build your Jekyll site each time a new commit happens and serve it automatically.

+Please ensure that your `Connection` is set to `Commit to source repo only` in the `Hosting` tab of your site's settings.

 ### Using method 2
 If you are using non-whitelisted Jekyll plugins, or have additional steps to your build process that GitHub pages doesn’t support, proceed to the next section.